zondag 31 augustus 2025

 Hi everyone

-For years I've been meaning to read something by Glen Cook but I couldn't find him in our local stores and when I started shopping online I kind off forgot about Cook.
-A few months ago I saw someone on Goodreads reviewing one of his books so I remembered!
-I decided to try his most popular series first.
+For years I've been meaning to read something by Glen Cook.
+His books were never available in our local stores, and once I started shopping online, I somehow forgot about him; until a few months ago, when I saw a review of one of his books on Goodreads.
+That’s when I remembered!

-The Black Company is the first book in his The Chronicles of the Black Company.
+I decided to try his most popular series first: The Black Company is the first book in his The Chronicles of the Black Company.

 I read this on my e-reader.